stinkyink/book-publishing-guide/chapter4.markdown

 a taster to prospective readers as well as an interesting discussion piece.
 Reading a page or two at a time cuts down on the time you’ll spend correcting errors and you can either upload it to your page as small audio segments or use a sound editing program to compile it into one file.

-If you really want to spread your influence you can also consider videoing this and posting to your Youtube channel.
+If you really want to
+spread your influence you can also consider videoing this and posting to your Youtube channel.

-## Book marketing tip 2: Start a mailing list
+## Book Marketing Tip 2: Start a Mailing List

-Your website can also harvest details of your fans and readers, giving you ways of contacting them that aren’t directly through your website.
-Building your own email list of interested fans is a very good way of keeping information flowing to those that really care about it, and is relatively easy to do.
+Building your own email list of interested fans is a very good way of keeping information flowing to those that really care about it.

 With upcoming releases, book discussions and competitions just a few of the many emailing possibilities out there, the earlier you can start populating